Building a better Australia

 Infrastructure – large and small – underpins the liveability and economic fortunes of our cities.

-enables essential services, and improves urban amenity.
-There is also a direct link between the timely and efficient delivery of precinct-level infrastructure and the supply and quality of new housing.
+enables essential services and improves urban amenity.
+And there is a direct link between the timely and efficient delivery of precinct-scale infrastructure and supply and quality of new housing.

 STATE OF PLAY